josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 ### Bridge
 If only I could undo
 The trouble I have caused
-The patterns we've fallen into
+The patterns I've dragged you into
 Have only caused us harm

 And I'm ashamed
 The mess that I have left for you again

 Is yet another verse
 In a song that isn't worth
 The trouble left behind